sourcegraph/sourcegraph-public-snapshot/enterprise/cmd/executor/kubernetes/README.md

 sg start codeintel-kubernetes
 ```

-Any changes to Executor code with cause `sg` to rebuild the Executor image and restart the Executor pod.
+Any changes to Executor code will cause `sg` to rebuild the Executor image and restart the Executor pod.

 ## Building Images